 This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.

-A ticket reward system for classrooms is a management strategy that involves granting reward tickets to students in response to observing positive and appropriate actions.
+A ticket reward system is a management strategy that involves granting reward tickets to students in response to observing positive and appropriate actions.

-Step-by-step, I describe how to establish this system in your own elementary classroom so that it runs like a well-oiled machine.
+Keep reading to discover how to establish this system in your own elementary classroom.

 Step 1: Purchase Coupons to Use With Your Ticket Reward System.